fangwei123456/spikingjelly/docs/source/activation_based_en/basic_concept.rst

         functional.reset_net(net)
         # Never forget to reset the network!

-If you forget to reset, you may get an error output during reasoning or an error directly during training:
+If we forget to reset, we may get a wrong output during inference or an error during training:

 .. code-block:: shell